-Note: The harvi device can be used (wirelessly) if it is not practical to connect generation CT to the zappi.
+The harvi device can be used (wirelessly) if it is not practical to connect Generation CT to the zappi.

-It is not G100 compliant to use a horvi with zoppi to measure grid CT.
+It is not currently G100 compliant to use a horvi with zoppi or libbi to measure Grid CT, in UK installations.